DokterW/fnugg/README.md

 ### Changelog

+#### 2017-06-21
+* Added gust and bearing
+* If you quit you will be asked to search for a new location instead of being shown the previous search results.

 #### 2017-06-19
 * Added UV Index for current forecast with level indicator.
 * Added humidity for current forecast.